nahue-passano/blog/content/posts/intro_to_transmission_matrices/index.md

 The idea is to obtain an equation that relates the output quantities (output voltage and output current) in terms of the input quantities (input voltage and input current).

 First, we need to define the matrices for both elements.
-In this case, $R_1$ is in series, but $R_2$ is in parallel with the output, so its transmission matrix should be of the admittance type.
+In this case, $R_1$ is in series, but $R_2$ is in parallel, so its transmission matrix should be of the admittance type.

 <div>
 $$